Vegan Pumpkin Pie

-- Add the canned pumpkin, coconut milk, brown sugar, cinnamon, ginger, nutmeg, cloves, salt and cornstarch to a blender and blend until very smooth.
+- Add the canned pumpkin, coconut cream, brown sugar, cinnamon, ginger, nutmeg, cloves, salt and cornstarch to a blender and blend until very smooth.
 You may also simply whisk it together in a bowl until smooth.

 - Slice and serve with Vegan Whipped Cream or store bought non-dairy whipped topping, if desired.
 Enjoy!